Malicious code discovered in Red Hat’s XZ tools

 Red Hat warned this Good Friday of a backdoor in XZ tools.
 Use of Fedora 41 and Fedora Rawhide should cease immediately.
 It was a Microsoft software engineer who discovered the backdoor.

 Red Hat warns of a backdoor present in the XZ tools used by most Linux distributions.
 On its website, the firm wrote this Good Friday: “Please immediately stop using all instances of Fedora 41 or Fedora Rawhide, whether for work or personal activities.”
 The site Bleepingcomputer also reports the flaw, indicating that no version of Red Hat Enterprise Linux (RHEL) is affected: “We have reports and evidence that injections in versions xz 5.6.x have been successfully built into Debian unstable (Sid).
-Other distributions could also be affected.
+Other distributions might also be affected.

 Kali Linux, openSUSE and Arch Linux have also issued security advisories and reset versions in affected rolling releases.
 Linux administrators can therefore check which version of XZ is installed by querying their package manager or by running the following shell script, which was shared by a cybersecurity researcher named Kostas.